-This year we celebrate the fifth year of Women’s Empowerment Month and Women’s Empowerment Month Awards 2019.
+This year we celebrate the sixth year of Women’s Empowerment Month and Women’s Empowerment Month Awards 2020.

 Women’s Empowerment Month Awards

 The Women’s Empowerment Month Awards celebrates and pays tribute to the inspirational women of Barking and Dagenham.
 Building on the borough’s rich heritage of women who stood for women’s rights and equality the awards mark the diverse achievements across a range of categories.
 Last year’s ceremony saw 16 women and three community groups nominated, with eight winners in total.
-The ceremony will take place in October 2019 at the Broadway Theatre.
-Further details to follow.
+The ceremony will take place in April 2020 at the Broadway Theatre.

 Gender Equality Charter